 - One Week Out: Confirm with the venue that all existing components needed – chairs, tables for mixing boards, stands for screens and mics – will be in place.
 If the venue isn’t providing body and/or stage microphones, make sure your event audio-visual equipment providers have that aspect handled.

 The good news is that you don’t need to know everything about audio visual services and requirements for an extraordinary AV experience.
 The AV experts at Vario will address every aspect of your next corporate event, allowing you to concentrate on the bigger aspects of your affair for remarkable results.
 We understand the demands of events just like yours, and want to do everything in our power to make them incredible – from beautiful, crisp, clear visuals to detailed, intricate audio quality that captures the essence of your invited presenters.
-With Vario, you can put your worries to rest and simply enjoy your event – from screens and cables to speakers, we provide everything you need for a seamless experience, each and every time.
+With Vario, you can put your worries to rest and simply enjoy your event.
+Whether you need audio visual for conferences, sales meetings, or any other type of event, from screens and cables to speakers, we provide everything you need for a seamless experience, each and every time.

 Bonus: Important Things to Remember: